20 Best Waterfall Hikes Near Portland

 Drive time from Portland: 30 minutes

 If you continue, you’ll follow Latourell Creek through a conifer forest to Upper Latourell Falls, a 120-foot two-tiered waterfall that plunges over an unusual grotto in a basalt cliff.
-Once the trail construction is complete, you can continue along the other side of the creek to reach more views of Latourell Falls.
-Until then, turn around and return the way you came.
+After seeing the upper falls, you can continue along the other side of the creek to reach more views of Latourell Falls.

 2. Bridal Veil Falls